TeamCheeseCS1/AdventureGameBackEnd/README.md

+# Possibly Helpful Notes
+ The following are notes that will hopefully be of use to understand how to get the postgresql database running LOCALLY, we will have to figure out how to get the database running on HEROKU sometime on Wed or Thursday morning at the latest
+## Setup
+(the following is SETUP stuff for me to remember how to get my virtual environment running since pipenv is currently giving me issues, need to figure out soon)

+python3 -m venv env

+source env/bin/activate

+pip3 install wheel

+pip3 install -r requirements.txt

+.env (Populate with values from pusher.com account)

+PUSHER_APP_ID = ""

+PUSHER_KEY = ""

+PUSHER_SECRET = ""

+PUSHER_CLUSTER = ""

+DB_URL = postgresql://webuser:webuserpassword@localhost

+flask run

+#### Postgres
+(This is all of the important stuff you need to know to get the local postgresql database setup)

+(I believe you will most likely need to install postgresql if you don't have it already, please look into it as our operating systems seem to differ greatly)

+Example of the differences for me on ubuntu is how I actually have to get it running and do stuff initially with sudo

+Assuming Postgres is running (on Ubuntu)...

+sudo -u postgres psql

+create database game;

+create user webuser with encrypted password 'webuserpassword';

+grant all privileges on database game to webuser;

+psql --host=localhost --dbname=game --username=webuser

+#### Python Install/Setup
+(You will need these packages if you don't already) Please DO NOT do pip3 install, please do pipenv install instead if you are using pipenv to handle virtual environments

+pipenv (or pip3) install psycopg2-binary

+pipenv (or pip3) install Flask-SQLAlchemy

+pipenv (or pip3) install Flask-Script

+pip3 freeze > requirements.txt (I believe you only need to do this if you aren't doing things with pipenv)

+#### DB Migrations
+You will need to do this to manage migrations

+(I believe this only needs to be ran once to initialize stuff, where it will genereate that migrations directory with all of those other files) python3 manage.py db init

+(Run this after adding a new model to database) python manage.py db migrate

+(Run this after you ran the above script) python manage.py db upgrade

 # CS Build Week 1

-For your first CS Build Week, you will be building an interactive ***Multi-User Dungeon (MUD)*** client and server in groups.
+For your first CS Build Week, you will be building an interactive **_Multi-User Dungeon (MUD)_** client and server in groups.
 To succeed with this project, you will be applying knowledge you've learned throughout the first part of CS to this project.

 You should treat this like a real-world job assignment with your instructor as the client.
 Like in the real world, you may not be given all the information you need to complete the assignment up front.
 It is your responsibility to understand the requirements and ask questions if anything is unclear (UPER) before jumping into the code.

 ### What is a MUD?

->A MUD...is a multiplayer real-time virtual world, usually text-based.
+> A MUD...is a multiplayer real-time virtual world, usually text-based.
 MUDs combine elements of role-playing games, hack and slash, player versus player, interactive fiction, and online chat.
 Players can read or view descriptions of rooms, objects, other players, non-player characters, and actions performed in the virtual world.
 Players typically interact with each other and the world by typing commands that resemble a natural language. - Wikipedia

 With the adventure game built in previous weeks, you have already created an application containing some of these elements (rooms, descriptions, objects, players, etc.).
 In this project, we will be expanding these worlds to be more interactive, provide new actions for players, display world info on a professional client site, and run the world's server on a hosted site to allow multi-player functionality.